Mayday Parker: Publication history

 The new The Spectacular Spider-Girl stories were then contained in Web of Spider-Man.
-This lasted for seven issues before being moved to its own four-issue limited series, Spectacular Spider-Girl, which tied up most of the series plot threads.
-This was followed by one last Spider girl tale, Spider-Girl: The End.
+This lasted for seven issues, completing the storyline Who Killed Gwen Reilly?, before being moved to its own four-issue limited series, Spectacular Spider-Girl, which tied up most of the series plot threads (the earlier stories republished as The Spectacular Spider-Girl #1–7, the remaining four being Spectacular Spider-Girl #8–11).
+This was followed by one last Spider-Girl tale, Spider-Girl: The End, collected as Spider-Girl: The Last Stand.

-In November 2010, a new Spider-Girl series was launched that was unconnected to the MC2 universe.
-The MC2 Spider-Girl title was cancelled, having surpassed publisher expectations for longevity.
-The new series featured a new character, Anya Corazon, whose adventures occurred on Earth 616.
-The series was canceled after only eight issues.
-No official reason was given for the cancellation.
-This character returned for a "Spider Island" limited series.

 Mayday and her family were reintroduced, as part of the Spider-Verse crossover event, in the eighth issue of the third volume of The Amazing Spider-Man, which was the first story with Mayday to be written by Dan Slott, the first time a fully-grown Mayday appeared in the pages of her father's flagship title, and the first story to highlight the "Spider-Marriage" in the regular comics since 2007's controversial One More Day.

 She appeared again, handled by the original creative team, in July 2015 as part of Marvel's Secret Wars event, serving as a backup story in Christos Gage's Spider-Island.
 She also returned for the sequel event to Spider-Verse, Spider-Geddon.
-Shortly after her father reunited with her family, Mayday reverted back to her original Spider-Girl codename.
-In November 2022, a new serialized adventure starring Mayday was launched on the Marvel Unlimited Infinity Comics app, with the story penned by Stephanie Williams.
+Shortly after her father reunited with her family in End of the Spider-Verse, Mayday reverted back to her original Spider-Girl codename.
+In November 2022, a new serialized adventure starring Mayday was launched on the Marvel Unlimited Infinity Comics app, Unlimited Spider-Girl, with the story penned by Stephanie Williams.
+She and her family also returned in the 2025 graphic novel Spider-Boy: The Dragon's Challenge, Mayday and her father both active as Spider-Girl and Spider-Man at the same time.